 While real-time processing may have once seemed daunting and expensive, the landscape has shifted.
 Tools like Decodable have made real-time capabilities accessible to businesses of all sizes.
 And just as the cloud was once a foreign concept, real-time data is becoming the new standard.

-Join our upcoming tech talk Decoding the Top 4 Real-Time Data Platforms Powered by Apache Flink on June 18, 12pm EST as Eric Sammer, Founder and CEO, Decodable explores the different offerings available for running Flink in the cloud, how managed solutions simplify its complexities, and how that enables organizations to focus on innovation while dedicated experts manage the infrastructure.
+Watch our on-demand tech talk, Decoding the Top 4 Real-Time Data Platforms Powered by Apache Flink, as Eric Sammer, Founder and CEO, Decodable explores the different offerings available for running Flink in the cloud, how managed solutions simplify its complexities, and how that enables organizations to focus on innovation while dedicated experts manage the infrastructure.